Jorge Polanco Player Props: Twins vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to surrender 43 total home runs at a clip of 1.2 per game (to rank 15th in the league).
+- Padres pitchers combine to rank 14th in baseball in home runs allowed (44 total, 1.2 per game).

-- Lugo makes the start for the Padres, his seventh of the season.
-He is 3-2 with a 3.21 ERA and 31 strikeouts through 33 2/3 innings pitched.
+- Darvish gets the start for the Padres, his seventh of the season.
+He is 2-2 with a 3.19 ERA and 40 strikeouts in 36 2/3 innings pitched.

-- His last time out came on Wednesday, May 3 against the Cincinnati Reds, when the right-hander tossed six innings, surrendering one earned run while allowing seven hits.
+- His last appearance came on Saturday against the Los Angeles Dodgers, when the right-hander went 6 2/3 innings, surrendering one earned run while giving up four hits.

-- In six games this season, the 33-year-old has amassed a 3.21 ERA and 8.3 strikeouts per nine innings, while allowing a batting average of .278 to opposing hitters.
+- In six games this season, the 36-year-old has amassed a 3.19 ERA and 9.8 strikeouts per nine innings, while allowing a batting average of .219 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.